AppMetrics/Docs.DocFx/getting-started/fundamentals/nuget-packages.md

 ----------

 The `App.Metrics.Extensions.Middleware` package provides a set of Middleware Components which will measure request rates, errors rates, OAuth Client tracking etc.

+For web applications running AspNet MVC or AspNet WebApi (pre AspNet Core), the [.NET 4.5.2 packages](./nuget-packages.html#pre-aspnet-core-web-applications) can be used as a replacement, `App.Metrics.Extensions.Middleware` requires AspNet Core.

 ```console
 nuget install App.Metrics.Extensions.Middleware -pre